BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceBreaker.md

 IceStick.
 If the colors of the wires do not match, use the schematic on the right to know wich wire goes where.

-Now you need to reconfigure `icestick_config.v` as follows:
+Now you need to reconfigure `icebreaker_config.v` as follows:
 ```
 ...
 `define NRV_IO_SSD1351    // Mapped IO, 128x128x64K OLed screen